OPENDAP/bes/OSX_Resources/ReadMe.txt

-Updated for version 1.2.2
+Updated for version 1.4.3

-This file includes describes the HDF5 DAP server developed by THG andOPeNDAP under a grant from NASA.
+This file describes the HDF5 DAP server developed by The HDF Group and OPeNDAP under a grant from NASA.

 For information about building the OPeNDAP HDF5 Data Handler, see theINSTALL.
-This handler can support existing visualization clients like ferretand GrADS using NASA EOS Grid data.
+This handler can support existing visualization clients like Ferretand GrADS using NASA EOS Grid data.

-* Known Issues

-There are a handful of known issues with this handler that will not affectmost data providers.
-They are that the Constraint Expression parser does notwork with arrays of structures and neither does the HTML form interface.
-Wewill have fixes to these issues available shortly.
+Note that the libdap constraint evaluator now works with Arrays ofStructures.
+This was a known issue with this handler.

 * Installing the handler in Hyrax

+Note: The RPM Packages are built using the --enable-cf and--enable-short-path options.
+If you don't want those options, you'll need tobuild from the sources.

 This data handler includes an executable for use with Server3 and ashared object module for use with Hyrax.